adeoke/django-quarantine-workout-graphql/README.md

 # Running the tests locally

 Now the application running you can now run tests against it.

 Ensure that you are in the project root and within the virtual environment (open the terminal at the project root and input `pipenv shell`).

-Run all tests with command:
+Run all tests with the command:

 ```shell script
 $ inv run-all-tests